anuajax/QNS-googleCalendar/README.md

   }
 ## continued..
   By this we can access the personal profile information calling oauth2 API.
   Our application purpose is to access to google calendar events.
 It just simple as the above request.
 We pass our authorized             oauth2 client to calendar API and the API will send the requested information.
-##  6.Finally creating Express server with Node.js
- For this we create a Node.js Express server.
-I used ejs(plain and simple) for rendering html and session management I used express-sessions library.

    Add somed styling with Bootstrap and css.